Intimacy After a Cesarean

 Any pressure on your abdomen after a C-section can be painful; some women experience pain during sex the first few times after a Caesarian even after the prescribed wait period of six weeks.
 If you do feel ready, try having your partner spoon you or lie side by side during times of intimacy to reduce the risk of discomfort from abdominal pressure.

-You will probably find that a water-based lubricant will also ease the way for sexual activity and make it a much smoother activity.
+You will probably find that a water-based lube will also ease the way for sexual activity and make it a much smoother activity.
 If the thought of love-making is making you feel uneasy then perhaps a mutual intimate massage would benefit both you and your partner, rekindling that feeling of closeness without engaging in intercourse.
 Research some of the body’s sensual massage pressure points and invest in a product like K-Y Touch 2-in-1 Massage Crème to create a home massage parlor of your very own.

 Listen to what your body is telling you, and don’t try to rush into intimacy if you don’t feel ready.
 If you have questions, just talk to your doctor.